theofil/LazyHEPTutorial/README.md

 The 1st solution is most probably what you will end up doing, sooner or later.
 The 2nd is what you will probably need to learn if you would want to bring in to your analysis developments happening elsewhere
-(not at CERN), most famous usecase is machine learning (e.g., keras, tensorflow, pytorch ...).
+(not at CERN), most famous use-case is machine learning (e.g., keras, tensorflow, pytorch ...).
+The 3rd solution is what you should try out in any case, since there are no prerequisites and technical competences you need to have other than a gmail/android account.

+At this point, I should say that the three solutions listed above are with inverted order in terms of difficulty.
+For the 1st, even if you go for the python version of ROOT (pyROOT) you better know also some C++ if you want to get benefit of the ROOT performance, especially recent developments like RDataFrame.
+For the 2nd, if the line `pip install uproot awkward` doesn't mean anything to you then you might consider installing first [Anaconda](https://anaconda.org) and then installing the needed packages for [uproot](https://uproot.readthedocs.io/en/latest/) and [awkward](https://awkward-array.readthedocs.io/en/stable/index.html) arrays, inside the anaconda enviroment.